LanikSJ/slack-dark-mode/docs/index.md

 Usage
 ============

 In general, you should completely close out of slack before or after you run the install scripts.
 This will ensure that everything is properly updated.
-Once script has been run the first time, if you ever need to update the CSS styles, you can simply use `ctrl + r` to reload slack and update the CSS, if the scripts below do not automatically close slack for you.
+Once the script has been run the first time, if you ever need to update the CSS styles, you can simply use `ctrl + r` to reload slack and update the CSS, if the scripts below do not automatically close slack for you.

 ### For all systems:
 First, clone the repository